 Direction

-From Creußen you head north again back towards Bayreuth.
-You follow the course of the Red Main, which meanders through the landscape on your right.
+From Creußen, cycle northwards back towards Bayreuth.
+You follow the course of the Red Main, which meanders through the countryside on your right.

-You cycle past small settlements, numerous fields and meadows, parallel to the B2, the oldest federal road in Germany, to Oberkonnersreuth in the south of Bayreuth.
-Here the Storchenkeller awaits you with food and drink.
+You cycle past small settlements, numerous fields and meadows, parallel to the B2, Germany's oldest main road, to Oberkonnersreuth in the south of Bayreuth.
+The Storchenkeller awaits you here with food and drink.

 Storchenkeller beer garden

 The Storchenkeller is a beer garden in Oberkonnersreuth.
-It is part of the restaurant "Zur Sudpfanne".
-The restaurant with country house ambience, brasserie and beer garden offers international and Franconian cuisine as well as daily changing lunch dishes, the beer of the day and the spritzer of the day.
-In summer, the green roof - the decades-old lime trees - provides shade under which you can linger.
-In addition, a large playground offers fun and variety for the younger guests.
+It is part of the "Zur Sudpfanne" restaurant.
+The restaurant with its country house ambience, brasserie and beer garden offers international and Franconian cuisine as well as daily changing lunch specials, the beer of the day and the spritzer of the day.
+In summer, the green roof - the decades-old lime trees - provides shade under which people like to linger.
+In addition, a large playground offers fun and variety for younger guests.

 Oberkonnersreuther Straße 6